Intermesh/docker-groupoffice-development/README.md

    docker-sync-stack start
    ```

-7. Install Group-Office by going to http://localhost
+7. Visit PHPMyAdmin at http://localhost:8001 and create the database "groupoffice" and "groupoffice-master"

+8. Install Group-Office by going to http://localhost.
+Note you should not see a page where you enter database connection details.
+If you see this something is wrong with the database container.

-8. Configure a cron job on the host machine so that Group Office can run scheduled tasks.
+9. Configure a cron job on the host machine so that Group Office can run scheduled tasks.
    On Linux create a file /etc/cron.d/groupoffice and add:

    ```cron